 A set of mitigations are documented for each threat.
-They are primarily intended to be used by device vendors to either prevent or reduce the risk of a threat but can also be used by end users to validate that devices include recommended mitigations.
-Mitigations are discussed at a high level to define what mechanisms or technologies provide protection from that threat while retaining flexibility regarding how mitigations can be implemented within the unique constraints of the devices.
+They are primarily intended to be used by device vendors to reduce the risk of a threat but can also be used by end users to validate that devices include recommended mitigations.
+Mitigations are discussed at a high level to define what mechanisms or technologies provide protection from that threat while retaining flexibility regarding how mitigations can be implemented within the unique constraints of each device.
+They are not intended to be prescriptive.
 Where possible, EMB3DTM includes information about inadequacies, weaknesses, and implementation challenges with implementing different mitigations to provide more context regarding their adoption.
-Additional scoping of mitigations is defined below: